akadjsam/sasmamba/README.md

 ## 👀 Visualization

-- Download the yolo weights at : https://drive.google.com/drive/folders/19MGI7NikBYUCpDwpwZZ3rtniUIrAS7xB?usp=sharing
+- Download the yolo weights at : open later

 - put the weiths in : `demo/lib/checkpoint`